zzzprojects/docs/eval-sql.net/pages/documentations/eval-expressions/linq-dynamic.md

 > The Eval-Expression.NET library can be activated with the Eval-SQL.NET license.

 ## LINQ Dynamic - Predicate
-You can use any LINQ method that support predicate with a dynamic C# expression :
+You can use any LINQ method that supports predicate with a dynamic C# expression:

 - Deferred
    - SkipWhile